 - July 1, 2026: State governors may begin nominating new census tracts for Opportunity Zone designation.

-- December 2026: The U.S. Treasury is expected to certify and finalize the list of newly designated Opportunity Zone tracts.
+- December 2026: The U.S. Treasury is expected to certify and finalize newly designated Opportunity Zone tracts.

-- January 1, 2027: The permanent Opportunity Zone framework is expected to take effect, with new designations and updated rules applying to activities occurring on or after this date.
+- January 1, 2027: The permanent Opportunity Zone framework is expected to take effect.

 Sunset of Original Opportunity Zones

 Original Opportunity Zone designations are scheduled to sunset on December 31, 2028.
-Beginning January 1, 2029:
+Starting January 1, 2029:

 - Only newly designated Opportunity Zones will remain eligible